 - Note: If the planned changeover duration on the Build Sequence is set to 0, the Cleanup Dispatch will open and immediately close.
 If the planned cleanup duration on a Build Sequence is set to anything but 0, it will leave the Cleanup Dispatch open until the "Complete Order" button is clicked in the Operator Portal.

 - Default the operator count to the value of the last pitch: When enabled, this setting allows the option for the operators on the line to not have to edit the operator count if it's the same as the previous pitch.
-Note: This feature only works when used with manual entry of production counts.
+Note: This feature only works when not using the Current User Check In function.

 - Auto-populate the user's first and last name when entering a new Dispatch: This will automatically insert the username of the person who is logged into the L2L account if you select the checkbox.